 The aim is to provide a place of friendship, acceptance and support in which to discover more of God's amazing love for each of us.

-Every Sunday there is a church service that is signed somewhere in the Diocese, usually once a month in Cambridge, Hemingford Grey, Soham, Godmanchester and March.
+- Every Sunday there is a church service that is signed somewhere in the Diocese, usually once a month in Cambridge, Hemingford Grey, Soham, Godmanchester and March.

-Twice a month, there are Small Group Bible studies.
+- Twice a month, there are Small Group Bible studies.
 One is held in Cambridge

-( 11am) and one in Huntingdon (7.30pm)
+- ( 11am) and one in Huntingdon (7.30pm)

 - Trips and social events include meeting those from Deaf Churches in other parts of the UK.